 - Enjoy the little things you can enjoy.

-Your contribution doesn’t have to be towards science, it could be towards anything.
+Your contribution doesn’t have to be towards science, it could be towards anything: music, art, cooking, philosophy, sports, pretty much anything you want.
 Teach people what you know or help those who are less fortunate, contribute to anything you can contribute to and help humanity make more progress.

 That made me conclude that it doesn’t matter “Why” we’re here.
 We’re here and we can’t change that, so we might as well enjoy it while it lasts and make things easier for ourselves and those coming after us.
 That’s what really matters.